goossens/ObjectTalk/docs-src/reference/integer.md

 | min(integer) | Return the minimum of integer and the object's value.
 | max(integer) | Return the maximum of integer and the object's value.
 | clamp(min, max) | Return clamped value between min and max.
+| random() | Return a non-cryptographic random number between 0 and the object's value.

 **Overrides**